andrew-field/go-template/README.md

 2. Remove badges as necessary.
 If the repository is private, can remove go report card and codeql.
 Remove licence badge if the repository will have no licence.
 3. Update this readme (badge links) with the correct REPONAME.
 4. Go to Code Cov and copy the badge markdown to the top and bottom of the readme.
 Copy the icicle svg link and replace the link in the code cov - svg markdown at the bottom.
+5. Copy global upload token from Code cov and add as a repository secret.
-5. If repository is private, remove the go report card workflow.
+6. If repository is private, remove the go report card workflow.
-6. If repository is public, add CodeQL code scanning from Settings -> Code security and analysis, use default settings.
+7. If repository is public, add CodeQL code scanning from Settings -> Code security and analysis, use default settings.
-7. Add Dependabot version updates from Settings -> Code security and analysis.
+8. Add Dependabot version updates from Settings -> Code security and analysis.
 There should be two update sections, package-ecosystem "gomod" and package-ecosystem "github-actions".
 Should look similar to:
 - package-ecosystem: "gomod"
   directory: "/"
   schedule: